-Grid Mode (formerly Event View for MIDI tracks and Region View for audio tracks) lets you view and edit the note events or audio regions of each clip of a track in a project and their velocities.
+The Clip Event Editor (formerly Grid Mode, or Event View for MIDI tracks and Region View for audio tracks) lets you view and edit the note events or audio regions of each clip of a track in a project and their velocities.
 This mode has three different appearances: one for audio tracks, one for drum tracks and one for keygroup tracks, MIDI tracks, and plugin tracks.

-To enter Grid Mode, press Menu and then tap Grid.
-You can also tap Grid at the top of the screen in Arrange Mode, Clip Mode, or List Mode.
+To enter the Clip Event Editor, press Menu and then tap Grid.
+You can also tap Grid at the top of the screen in Arrange Mode, Clip Editor, or List Mode.